DjangoJagt/paparazzi/README.md

 - `sw/airborne/modules/GROUP_11` includes the c and header file
 - `conf/flight_plans/tudelft/course_GROUP_11.xml`

-The `cv_detect_color_object` and `ground_detection` modules were pivotal to our autonomous flight challenge configuration, providing essential functionalities.
+The `sw/airborne/modules/computer_vision/cv_detect_color_object` and `sw/airborne/modules/ground_detection` modules were pivotal to our autonomous flight challenge configuration, providing essential functionalities.

 ## Testing and Development
 The project's development involved various files and configurations not strictly part of the mentioned modules.
 These were essential during the testing phase to refine our algorithms and system capabilities.
 Key insights from our development process might offer valuable perspectives for those looking to replicate or further innovate on this work.